iot-lab/iot-lab-radio/README.rst

 Parsing radio logs data
 -----------------------

-The parsing uses `Pandas Python library <https://pandas.pydata.org/>`_ to generate three csv files in the logs directory
+The parsing uses `Pandas Python library <https://pandas.pydata.org/>`_ to generate three csv files in the logs directory.
+Feel free to use this library to analyze and plotting the results.

 - **recv-logs.csv**: all packets received (*) by nodes with the following format